kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/DEV_NOTES.md

 Dev server stability
 - The Vite dev server is configured to ignore changes to `.env`, `.env.*`, `vite.config.*`, and `post_process_status.lock` during `npm run dev`.
 This prevents rapid restart loops in CI/containers when external processes touch these files.
+- File system access is restricted (fs.strict) and chokidar ignore globs are applied via server.watch.ignored.
-- Do not run any script that modifies `.env` while the dev server is running.
+- Do not run any script that modifies `.env` or touches `vite.config.js` while the dev server is running.

 Upgrading later
 - When moving to Node >=20.19, update devDependencies in package.json: